Yadnesh-Ranshevare/llm-notes/LLM/readme.md

 > New techniques (like linear attention, flash attention, ring attention) help push it to 100k–1M+ tokens.

+### Stateless Architecture
+if your previous chat messages are still inside the context window, they are passed to the model again on every request.

+Therefor we can say that:\
+LLMs do not remember anything between requests.
+All “memory” must be resent each time.

 ### Summary
 Context window size is determined by: